Windows 11, Windows 10 and earlier versions

 Windows 11 is now offered to "compatible PC's"

-You can see in the chart above that over 25% of Windows PC's are already using W11, although many are still using older - and often unsupported versions.
+You can see in this chart that almost 50% of Windows PC's are now using W11, although many are still using older - and often unsupported versions.

 Should I upgrade to W11 if its offered?